blabla1337/skf-flask/skf/markdown/code_examples/php/49-code_example-Secure_use_of_mail()_function--.md

        /*
         If fifth parameter is user controllable this implementation does not stop an attacker to append program flags which in some MTA’s enables the read and creation of a file.

-        Hence additional checks should be implemented for the type of input expected in fifthe parameter */
+        Hence additional checks should be implemented for the type of input expected in fifth parameter */

     ?>